VincentAudibert/CanIDrive/README.md

 - drinks (how much alcohol and when)

 If the chosen country is not available, you can select OTHER to override the threshold value with your own.

-## Limitations
-- not all countries included (yet quite a lot...)
-- only in English or French

 ## Get the app